shaik1002/biggitlabbomb/doc/ci/debugging.md

 to run the job's container image on your local machine.
 Then, run the job's `script` commands in the container and verify the behavior.

-### Troubleshoot a failed job with Root Cause Analysis

-You can use GitLab Duo Root Cause Analysis in GitLab Duo Chat to [troubleshoot failed CI/CD jobs](../user/gitlab_duo_chat/examples.md#troubleshoot-failed-cicd-jobs-with-root-cause-analysis).

 ## Job configuration issues

 A lot of common pipeline issues can be fixed by analyzing the behavior of the `rules`